rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

 Breeding Value Matrix Properties
 ================================

+Breeding value matrices have numerous properties.
+These properties can be grouped into three main groupings: general properties, taxa properties, and trait properties.
+Tables summarizing these properties can be read below.

 Breeding value matrix general properties
 ----------------------------------------

+Breeding value matrices share several shape properties that are common to all ``Matrix`` classes.
+In addition, breeding value matrices have ``location`` and ``scale`` properties which specify the trait mean and standard deviation, respectively.
+These properties are helpful if a breeding value matrix has been centered around zero and scaled to a unit standard deviation.

 .. list-table:: Summary of ``BreedingValueMatrix`` general properties
     :widths: 25 50